The Maritime Heritage Project ~~ International Harbors Travel

 Pier 2 at Steuart Street.

-Burr's
+Burr's Wharf

-North, just west of Bay and Montgomery Streets
+North, just west of Bay and Montgomery Streets.

-California Street
+California Street Wharf

 California/Oregon and Mexican Steamship Co.

-See "Folsom"
+See "Folsom."

 Carr's

-Refer to Meigg's Wharf
+Refer to Meigg's Wharf.

-Commercial Street, east from Montgomery Street.
+Started in May 1849: Commercial Street, east from Montgomery Street.

-Soon it became apparent that there was more money to be made along the Waterfront than in the mines.
-One Daniel B. Woods surveyed the Mariposa Diggings and found that 56 miners working a total of 121 days had taken an aggregate of $182.55 daily -- an average to each of the men of only $3.26 per day.
-In response to the land-grabbing along the Cityfront, and the use of storeships and the hulls of old iron steamers for storage and housing, in May 1849, the Legislative Assembly of the District of San Francisco passed an act to authorize the incorporation of "The Central Wharf and Joint Stock Company of San Francisco."
+In response to the land-grabbing along the City front, and the use of storeships and the hulls of old iron steamers for storage and housing, in May 1849, the Legislative Assembly of the District of San Francisco passed an act to authorize the incorporation of "The Central Wharf and Joint Stock Company of San Francisco."
 The company was to be given the right for 99 years to build and keep in repair "a wharf, to run from some point in Montgomery Street between Clay and Sacramento Street, to the ships' channel, in front of said town."
 William Heath Davis became the treasurer of this company, and a strip of land 35 feet wide was obtained from the firm of Mellus and Howard to build a wharf beginning at Commercial Street and running about 400 feet into the Bay.
 It was later extended until it ran down to Drumm Street, a distance of a little more than five blocks.
 Throughout the early days of San Francisco, this wharf was known as Central Wharf, named for Central Wharf in Boston, then as Long Wharf, and finally as Commercial Street Wharf.
 Soon the Central Wharf turned away ten times more business than it could accommodate.
-Ships arrived with many thousands of tons of assorted cargoes, some consigned to men who could not be found, eve more which would not bring enough money to pay the lighterage So "cheap John" auctioneers set up shop and auctioned cargo for whatever it would bring.
-Whatever cargo found no takers was dumped into the shallow water and sea of mud.
-Tides carried away masses of disintegrated boxes and crates and portions of their contents.

-Clark's
+Clark's Pointe

-Clay Street
+Clay Street Wharf

 Cousin's Dry Dock